 Proposal #6: Any existing conformance test functions that is relevant for NR NTN aspects can be referred from the spec they are currently defined.

-Proposal #7: Any new conformance test functions that need to be defined for testing NR NTN aspects can be defined in 38.509 spec similar to TN.
+Proposal #7: VOID

 Proposal #8: Use TR 38.903 for capturing NR NTN test case TT analysis.